JennyHuang19/personal-site/content/post/data-dropping/index.md

 ---
-title: Approximations to worst-case data dropping: unmasking failure modes
+title: Data Dropping Media
 subtitle:

 # Date published
 date: '2025-04-27T00:00:00Z'

+# Summary for listings and search engines
+# summary:

 # Is this an unpublished draft?
 draft: false